 ROTC is an open-enrollment program.
 Students can join in their first two years of college without any obligation.
 However, our program is very competitive and timely decisions are always critical to success.

-A student can contract with the Army ROTC Program, provided he or she:
+A student can contract (requires obligation to serve as an officer in the Army) with the Army ROTC Program, provided he or she:

 - meets the minimum requirement of a 2.5 GPA

-- meets the minimum requirement of a passing APFT
+- meets the minimum requirement of a passing the Army's Physical/Combat Fitness Test

 - demonstrates above average leadership potential